notacoder-dz/SwiftDock/README.md

 3- Put the BAT/EXE file in a folder, containing the ligand SDF files and the protein PDB file, and execute the program

-PS: The required programs should be installed in the destination folders mentioned in the source code :
+PS: The required programs should be installed in the destination folders defined in the source code :

 MGLTools : "C:\Program Files (x86)\MGLTools-1.5.7"